To

 Basis for Opinion

 We conducted our audit of the Special Purpose Combined Financial Statements in accordance with the Standards on Auditing (SAs), and other pronouncements issued by the Institute of Chartered Accountants of India (the "ICAI").
 Our responsibilities under those Standards are further described in the Auditors Responsibilities for the audit of the Special Purpose Combined Financial Statements section of our report.
-We are independent of the Group and joint venture in accordance with the Code of Ethics issued by the ICAI and we have fulfilled our other ethical responsibilities in accordance with the Code of Ethics.
+We are independent of the Group in accordance with the Code of Ethics issued by the ICAI and we have fulfilled our other ethical responsibilities in accordance with the Code of Ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the Special Purpose Combined Financial Statements.

 Emphasis Of Matter

 We draw attention to Note 2 to the Special Purpose Combined Financial Statements, which describes the basis of preparation (including presentation) of this Special Purpose Combined Financial Statements.
-The Special Purpose Combined Financial Statements have been prepared by the Manager for inclusion in the draft offer document, the offer document and the final offer document (collectively, the "Offer Documents") in connection with the proposed initial public offering of the units of the Trust.
+The Special Purpose Combined Financial Statements have been prepared by the Manager for inclusion in the offer document and the final offer document (collectively, the "Offer Documents") in connection with the proposed initial public offering of the units of the Trust.
 As a result, the Special Purpose Combined Financial Statements may not be suitable for another purpose.
 Our report is intended solely for the purpose of inclusion in the Offer Documents and is not to be used, referred to or distributed for any other purpose.

 Our opinion is not modified in respect of the above matter.